ignite/cli/docs/guide/interchange/03-walkthrough.md

   denom: marscoin
 ```

-The counterparty (sender of the buy marscoin order) received 5 marscoin vouchers. venuscoin balance hasn't changed, because the correct amount of venuscoin (50) were locked at the creation of the buy order during the previous step.
+The counterparty (sender of the buy marscoin order) received 5 marscoin vouchers.
+The venuscoin balance hasn't changed because the correct amount of venuscoin (50) was locked at the creation of the buy order during the previous step.

 ```yml
 # Target blockchain